relayphp/Relay.Middleware/README.md

 - _ResponseSender_ to send a PSR-7 response
 - _ExceptionHandler_ to handle exceptions from subsequent middleware
+- _JsonDecoder_ to deserialize the JSON payload of a PSR-7 request

 This package is installable and PSR-4 autoloadable via Composer as `relay/middleware`.